“This post may contain affiliate links. Please read my disclosure for more info.

 If several months pass, and your performance review comes up, I’d insert a comment like:

-“In April, I proposed working from home 2 days a week, and I still hope to show that I can be a high contributor regardless of my physical location.”
+“In April, I proposed working from home two days a week, and I still hope to show that I can be a high contributor regardless of my physical location.”

 If the director signs off on your review, you’ll know he/she’s read it.
 And if your manager gives you trouble about including that, then you might wonder if they ever raised your request.